Online Bachelor’s Degrees in Family and Human Development

 Become a Social and Community Service Manager

 They work for several organizations.
 Some organizations focus on working with a particular demographic, such as people who are homeless, children, veterans, or older adults.
 Others focus on helping people with particular challenges, such as mental health needs, chronic hunger, and substance abuse.
-Social and community service managers typically need only a bachelor’s degree and work experience to qualify for jobs.
+Social and community service managers typically need only a bachelor’s degree and applicable work experience to qualify for jobs.

 Become a Health Education Specialist